dsoprea/PyEasyArchive/README.md

     print("Writing: %s" % (state))
 ```

-To build an archive from a collection of files (omit the target for STDOUT):
+To build an archive from a collection of files (omit the target for *stdout*):

 ```python
 for entry in libarchive.create(